 #7 – The Australian Ballet School – Southbank, Victoria, Australia

 Dame Margaret Scott founded this ballet school in 1964 as a part of the Australian Ballet Centre located in the Melbourne Arts Precinct.
-This is the first step to any Australian that would like to dance the ballet with the Australian Ballet Company.
+This school is the first step for any Australian that would like to dance the ballet with the Australian Ballet Company.
 This school celebrated its fiftieth anniversary in 2014.
 Their mission is to “be at the forefront, internationally, as providers of unique, professional dance training” programs.
-According to their website they not only focus on excellence in ballet and dance but hold their students to a high moral standard as well.
+According to their website, they not only focus on excellence in ballet and dance but hold their students to a high moral standard as well.